Smeat/GW2Overlay/README.md

    * daily, killed bosses
    * Make the GUI GW2 themed
    * Overlay manager to create Overlays with boss timers and other stuff
+ * WvW markers with timer
+ * Change scale for specific categories
  * Icons on Map and Minimap (a basic implementation is working, but only works in a few areas)
  * Vulkan specific
    * Depth buffer
    * Draw everything in a single cmd (might also fix the bug after creating the queue)
+   * Reduce the number of allocated buffers
    * Proper color blending

 ### BUGS